Installing ArgoCD on Kubernetes Cluster with Terraform

 automated: //to pull the changes in every 3 minutes, this can be overriden using configuring git webhook

-prune: true //by default auto sync will not delete resources, but to allow argocd to also delete what we have deleted, set prune to true
+prune: true //by default auto sync will not delete resources, but to allow argocd to also delete what you have deleted, set prune to true

 selfHeal: true //auto override any manual changes made by devs or other people with cluster access

-If everything goes well, you should see that your application will be synced and deployed in some minutes, but our's didnt, this is because i am using a private repository and this is the error i am getting.
+If everything goes well, you should see that your application will be synced and deployed in minutes, but our's didn't, this is because I am using a private repository and this is the error I am getting.

 ComparisonError